Martha and Terry live the dream.

 How They Bought Their First Rental Property

-“Our self-directed IRA bought a little apartment building in Seattle, paying cash for it.
+“We, or technically our self-directed IRA, bought a little apartment building in Seattle, paying cash for it.

 “We figured that there was very little downside to it.
 Even if the Seattle economy went flat or downturned, we could just lower the rents.
 No drama, just a lower return.”

-Unlike mutual funds, ETFs, derivatives, etc., rental properties were something the Robinsons felt confident investing in.
+Unlike mutual funds, ETFs, derivatives, and the like, rental properties were something the Robinsons felt confident investing in.
 “Returns based on the local demand for housing; this is something we could understand.
 And it was extremely low risk because no debt was involved.

-“The units are all two-bedroom, two-bath, have washer and dryers and off-street parking.
+“The units are all two-bedroom, two-bath, with a washer and dryer and off-street parking.
 When we bought the building, the rents were averaging around $1,200/month.
-They are now averaging around $1,700 to $1,800/month.
-The rents could probably go a couple of hundred higher, but the tenants are good; we have low turnover.
+They are now averaging around $1,700 to $1,800 per month.
+The rents could probably go a couple of hundred higher, but the tenants are good and we have low turnover.

 Financial Independence, Early Retirement